makotonakai/heqsim/README.md

 # HeqSim (Heterogeneous Quantum Computing Simulator)

 ## About
- This Python library allows you to perform the simulation of heterogeneous quantum computing in terms of
+ This Python library allows you to perform the simulation of distributed quantum computing with
  - Different number of qubits on each quantum processor
  - Different execution time on each quantum processor
  - Arbitrary network topology
  - Reduction of the total execution time

-Currently, the following features are under development
+The following features are going to be added for future release
 - Physical noise on each quantum processor (short-term goal)
 - Fault-tolerant quantum computing (long-term goal)